-1

 Oblast:

 Local authority:

 Rayon / City:

 Name of the Subproject:

-Date of public hearing
+Date of public

+hearing '

-The land plot owner name: Law ownership: Beneficiary of the subproject: Yes No
+The land plot Law ownership: Beneficiary of the subproject:

+owner name: ownership.
+Yes No

 Gender: Age: Occupation:

-Address: 7.90. - Сосиранон
+Address:

-Description of the land, to be obtained under the subproject: Affected Area: Total land holding: Ratio of affected and to total area of land in possession: Map coding, if available:
+Description of the land, to be Affected Area: Total land holding: Ratio of affected and to total area of land Map coding, if available:

+obtained in possession:

+under the •

-Description of annual crops currently grov wn on the land and, d escription of project impacts:
+subproject: Description of ann l Jual crops currer tly grown on the and and descri ption of project impacts:

+2 doon phon or an · in grown on the paiori or project impactor

 Details Quantity

 Trees that will be removed

 Fruit trees

+Trees

-Trees used for other household purposes
+used for other household purposes

 Mature forest trees

-Describe any other age esta that will be lost or must be releasted to implement the pr o i o o t
+Describe any other accote that will ha last or must be relocated to im plement the project:

-Describe any other ass Value T Thust be relocated to implement the pr oject.
+Value assets triat will be lost of filest be relocated to in piement the project.

 of donated assets:

+Will the donated

+land/asset be

-Will the donated land/asset be less than 5% of the land / property?
+less than 5% of the land /

+property?

-Acknowledgement from LA/MWSE
+Acknowledgem ent from LA/MWSE

-oluntary and in acc cordance with the ne protocol, agree ed upon with the firms that land donations are World Bank.
-By signing the
+By signing this form n, a representat tive of the PIU S SIDDWWD conf irms that land donations are

-orm, MVVE/RPADV ecognized and agre that donations of land ared above.
+e World Bank.
+By signing that donations of land

-contribution is volun tary.
-If a land us ser or owner does not want to con e assets to the project.
-The etribute his or her assets to the enstead ask for compensation.
+recognized and agre u.
+0

+• . • e assets to the project.
+The

+tribute his or her assets to

+project, he or she sh ould refuse to si gn or provide a th numbprint and in stead ask for compensation on.

 Signature of the PIU representative:

-Signatures of the aff Signature of the loca • · ·
+Signatures of the aff ected persons (l ooth husband and l wife):

-rigiliatare of the loca roprosontative •
+Signature of the loca l renrecentative

-Oate: \ \